Driver Education FAQ's

 Stop N Go Driving Academy is state and court certified to do defensive driving classes.
-We have this class every second Saturday morning except around holidays.
+We have this class every first Saturday morning except around holidays.
 The class begins at 9:00 AM and dismisses around 1:00.
 A certificate of completion will be issued that day.
 It is your responsibility to get the certificate to the appropriate court system.
 The fee for this class is $50.

 Behind the Wheel

 Why do I have to take the 8 hours of behind the wheel, if I already know how to drive?

 Unfortunately, the State of Louisiana assumes that all first time applicants need to learn how to drive and some do.
 The law requires that all first time applicants over 18 take a 14 hour course.
 This course is a six hours classroom and eight hours of behind the wheel training.
 So driving is mandatory under Louisiana law.

 For teens all driving sessions are 2 hours in duration.
 Adults that already know how to drive can schedule 4 hour sessions provided we have availability.

 Why do I have a no show fee?

 A no show fee is automatically added to your account if you do not cancel drive times in a specific time frame.
 This fee is added because we need at least 24 hours notice, excluding Sunday, to be able to notify instructors of changes in driving schedules.
 If instructors don't get enough advance warning and we can't fill the open spot, it creates problems that can't be corrected without notification of cancellation.

 It is the student's responsibility to cancel well in advance so that another student has the opportunity to drive.